The Secrets of Happy Couples

 Here's the real secret of happy couples: They aren't always happy.
 They're just able to keep the negative in check by balancing it with a healthy dose of positive.

-"I believe you could have a successful relationship with just about anybody if you're both willing to work at it," says Keith Sanford, PhD, an associate professor of psychology and neuroscience at Baylor University in Waco, Texas.
+"I believe you could have a successful relationship with just about anybody if you're both willing to work at it," says Keith Sanford, PhD, a professor of psychology and neuroscience at Baylor University in Waco, Texas.

 The good fight